 9. Ergonomics – Score: 9

-Overall, the Ergonomics of the FN 509 were excellent.
+Overall, the Ergonomics of the FN 509 was excellent.
 The grip was very good with its aggressive texturing on three different surfaces.
 Just right for me because I could get a firm and comfortable grip.
 I had no abrasions from the texturing after my field testing at the range.
 Its contours fit my medium-sized hands well and I could nicely reach the trigger, with the factory medium-size backstrap.
 There was also a smaller one included and a larger one is an optional accessory for a different trigger reach as desired.
 The longer grip is not the best for concealed carry.
 Initially, I found the mag release button was hard to operate, having to precisely press down firmly, but after the 375 rounds fired it loosened and I operated it better.
 So, train to operate the mag release button.
 All mags did drop freely and quickly.
 The mags were solidly made, looked good, had a yellow follower for easy identification to aid fast reloading, & had witness holes to indicate if 17 rounds were loaded.
 Just wish there were 3 mags.
 The improved larger size of the mag release button over the FNS-9 really helped.
 The felt recoil by me was manageable, but it did seem to have just slightly more than some recent polymer striker-fired guns I shot.

 10. Miscellaneous – Score: 9

 As always before shooting any new gun, I disassembled, lubed and cleaned, and re-assembled the FN 509 before I shot it.
 I did have to press the trigger to disassemble it, but it was very easy and quick to do.
 BUT, do your SAFETY check to ensure it is empty before disassembly and be careful!
 The slide release at first was stiff, but after shooting 375 rounds there was not any concern at all.
 This is due to the very tight fit of this quality gun.
 The price of the gun is reasonable and includes with it: softside case, owner’s manual, lock, an extra backstrap (small), and one extra mag.
-While there was no hard case, the included soft case was high quality.
+While there was no hard case, the included soft case was of high quality.
 It does not include accessories like some have, e.g. a holster, mag pouch, loader or other accessories… or the third mag.
 But, there are several nice features for this very quality gun.
 It has 4 passive safeties: striker block, drop safety, trigger disconnect, and trigger safety lever.
 There is not a magazine disconnect safety.
 There is a limited lifetime warranty for defects in material & workmanship.

 Total Points = 94 out of 100 Possible

 I certainly RECOMMEND this handgun for consideration as your home defense gun, your range gun, and possibly for one of your concealed carry guns.
 I recommend it primarily because of its accuracy, reliability, outstanding grip surfaces, nice trigger with very short reset, smooth and rounded lines to help with concealment and looks, 17-rounds capacity, ambidextrous controls, solid and tight fit, taller sights, and it’s nice luminescent sights.
-I was very impressed with its accuracy out of the box, excellent mildly-aggressive grip texturing and feel, manageable muzzle flip and recoil, and that it had no malfunctions or stoppages with any of the ammo.
+I was very impressed with its accuracy out of the box, excellent mildly-aggressive grip texturing and feel manageable muzzle flip and recoil, and that it had no malfunctions or stoppages with any of the ammo.
 I was disappointed that there was not a third mag included.
 The mags did regularly drop freely and the gun was stiff, but practice time will help break-in.
 These are just my opinions and ideas, so handle and shoot it for yourself.
 I hope this review of the FN 509 double action striker-fired DAO compact 9mm has helped you gain some information you did not previously have.
 Consider that these are just my opinions with limited live-range fire and shooting myself only about 375 rounds of ammo.
 Like always, I recommend that you shoot any handgun yourself before you purchase it.
 Decide on your criteria, how you will primarily use the gun, and what features are important to you and you are willing to pay for ahead of your range time.
 Then critically evaluate the gun YOURSELF per your criteria and purpose, with standard drills (several mentioned in my book), with various ammo types and brands, over an extended break-in period of about 500 rounds.
 Remember, Safety First Always.

 McLean, VA 22102.